FREQUENTLY ASKED QUESTIONS

-Ksport coilovers have an adjustable lower mount which allows the shocks to maintain full travel when lowering the vehicle.
+No. Ksport coilovers have an adjustable lower mount which allows the shocks to maintain full travel when lowering the vehicle.
 This is an advantage compared to other coilover designs that rely on using the spring to adjust ride height, which in turn, loses shock travel.
-When lowering the vehicle with the spring, it can cause premature failure of the shock and horrible ride quality.
+When lowering the vehicle with the spring, it can cause premature failure of the shock and decreased ride quality.

-Coilover systems in vehicles with McPherson suspension type have metal pillowball bearing upper mounts.
+Coilover systems in vehicles with MacPherson suspension type have metal pillowball bearing upper mounts.
 Because there is metal on metal contact, sometimes you may experience noise.
 You would not hear this in your OEM suspension due to the fact that OEM suspension masks many noises with the use of rubber parts.
 If you have continued abnormally loud noises that you believe are coming from your coilovers, double check the torque on the top lock nut.
 This nut should be torqued to 40 ft-lbs.
-We do not recommend using pneumatic impact guns on the top nut as they have a tendency to very easily over torque.
+We do not recommend using pneumatic impact guns on the top nut as they tend to very easily over torque.
 Use a torque wrench to make sure the hardware is properly tightened.
 If you still have noise, inspect the other suspension components on the vehicle as there could be something else unrelated to your coilovers causing the noise.

-We recommend you periodically inspect your coilovers, especially in climates where you have lots of rain or snow.
+We recommend you periodically inspect your coilovers, especially in climates where you have a lot of rain or snow.
 Dirt and debris can accumulate over time and can cause problems later down the road when you want to adjust ride height.
 Cleaning agents such as Simple Green and even wheel & tire cleaner are excellent choices, along with a soft wire brush or even your sister’s toothbrush.
 You don’t go a year or two without washing your car do you?
 Yeah that’s what we thought.
 Keep your coilovers clean!

 We offer a comprehensive list of replacement parts for your Ksport Suspension.
 Please visit the Replacement Parts section of the Ksport Store where we’ve accumulated countless photos to make it easier to find what you need fast.
 Order online and we will ship the parts right to your door.